Understanding Symptoms Of Manic Depression (Bipolar Disorder)

 Substance use disorder is one of the most frequent comorbidities of Bipolar disorder and one of the biggest concerns because of its strong association with risky behaviors.
 If you have trouble quitting, speak to your doctor.

-Cultivate a support group
+Cultivate a mental health support group

-Keep close relationships with people who can provide positive, compassionate support and help you recognize when Bipolar symptoms arise.
+Keep close relationships with people who can provide positive, compassionate support and help you recognize when bipolar symptoms arise.

 Takeaway